funnybunnyman-hub/AD7730codes-withSTM/README.md

 # STMprojects
-STM codes for robot sensors are included
+STM codes for AD7730 are included